JeyAsare/Move2Improve/README.md

 To also be able to use Github repository you need to:

-- Log in to Github and click on repository to download
+- Log into Github and click on repository
-- Select 'Code' and click download to zip file.
+- Select settings and find Github pages at the bottom left.
-- After download you can use the file in your local enviroment.
+- Go to the branch section and selct "main" and "roots" then click save
+- Auto-refresh and your project shouold be live on Git Pages

 ### Further Testing